-Consumers are looking to identify the best added-value options and increasingly checking product details
+Consumers are looking to identify the best added-value options and increasingly checking product details.

-Clean label, health plus – or the inclusion of health benefits – and sugar reduction have seen the strongest net gain in consumer buying behavior over the past year.
+Clean label, health plus – or the inclusion of health benefits – and sugar reduction have seen the strongest net gain in consumer buying behaviour over the past year.
 Consumers are also checking perceived value for money through sales.